metavacua/SynthPlayground/README.md

-# Project Chimera: An Agent Self-Improvement Protocol
+# An Agent Self-Improvement Protocol

 ## Overview